Chapter Eight: Thornton v. Hadfield

 A letter Thomas Law wrote to the president in February 1797 gives yet another perspective.
 Hadfield told him "that he could get the Capitol covered in this Season."
 Law urged him to so inform the commissioners.
 The architect demurred: “I shall be more likely to effect it by my own means without their knowing of my intention.”(15) The president didn't react.
 However, that Thornton did not make drawings did not upset anyone.
 No one expected them, least of all the president.
 The August auction of Thornton's Georgetown house raised expectations that he would move to the city.
 But the auction failed to find a buyer and Thornton didn't move.

-The other Nabob, William Duncanson, built The Maples, a country manor tucked in the slope southeast of the Capitol near 6th and D Streets Southeast.
+Other architects were designing houses in the summer of 1796.
+The other Nabob, William Duncanson, built The Maples, a country manor tucked in the slope southeast of the Capitol near 6th and D Streets SE.
 In the fall of 1796, Duncanson entertained the British minister and his lady there.
 Architectural historians would credit Lovering for designing the house, but in a lawsuit on another matter, Lovering testified that to help Duncanson hurry construction of the house, he provided seasoned building materials and measured the work so Duncanson could pay the builders.
 Lovering didn't testify that he was paid for designing or building the house.
 Both Law and Duncanson used Hallet.
 He divided his time between Philadelphia in the winter and the federal city in the summer.
 Given his detailed description of The Maples in a report to European investors, he most likely designed the house.(19)

-However, Lovering did mastermind the biggest building project of the summer.
+Lovering was busy nearby.
+He mastermind the biggest building project of the summer.
 To fulfill an obligation made by Greenleaf in September 1793, Morris and Nicholson had to build 20 houses on lots owned by Daniel Carroll of Duddington or forfeit the lots and pay a $10,000 penalty.
-By the spring of 1796 no houses had been built nor any planned.
+By the spring of 1796, no houses had been built nor any planned.
 Morris was inclined to renegotiate the contract with Carroll.
 Lovering went to Philadelphia and warned Morris and Nicholson that Carroll had "a most rigid disposition and will be glad to take any advantage."

-However, Thornton did cooperate with Nicholson on another level.
-The speculators negotiated concessions from the board that might have kept the speculators' contracts viable if their enormous debts did not attract a swarm litigious creditors.
-Commissioner White distrusted all Nicholson's financial schemes.
-Scott became so amenable to them that Nicholson worried that the commissioner might plunder the speculators.
-To Morris, Nicholson wrote that Thornton as was "faithful as the needle to the pole" and "stands by me."
+Thornton did not conceal his interest in filling out the L'Enfant Plan, and that attracted the attention of John Nicholson who got the board's approval for a scheme that made all the speculators' lots vendible through the sale of certificates to purchase them in three years.
+Robert Morris was far more famous, but Nicholson prided himself on reading the pulse of the future.
+Commissioner White did not trust him.
+He had been in Philadelphia when State Comptroller Nicholson faced impeachment for swindling the state.
+Scott decided that by helping the speculators develop their federal city property, he might also become sufficiently rich.
+He became so amenable to their schemes that Nicholson worried that the commissioner might plunder the speculators.
+As for Thornton, Nicholson wrote to Morris that he was "faithful as the needle to the pole" and "stands by me."
 But he didn't plunge like Scott did.
 Perhaps Thornton's kindness in sharing a “good pipe of Madeira,” caused Nicholson to misjudge him.
 He wrote to Morris on December 9, 1796, that he “made a strong attack on him to get his paper."
 Thornton parried by saying "his wife and mother-in-law would be alarmed.”

 Division sheet for Square 170